dosbox-staging/dosbox-staging/website/docs/getting-started/prince-of-persia.md

 !!! important

-    If you're a Windows user, don't confuse your *real* C drive where your operating system and programs are stored with the "virtual DOS C drive" of DOSBox.
-It's important to understand the distinction between these two as they are completely separate concepts---DOSBox will *not* see the contents of your real C drive by default (or the contents of any of your other drives, for the matter).
+    If you're a Windows user, do not confuse your *real* C drive where your operating system and programs are stored with the "virtual DOS C drive" of DOSBox.
+It is important to understand the distinction between these two as they are completely separate concepts---DOSBox will *not* see the contents of your real C drive by default (or the contents of any of your other drives, for the matter).